steelbreeze/state.js/docs/state.md

 **target**: `Vertex`, The destination of the transition; omit for internal transitions.

 **Returns**: `Transition`, The new transition object.

+### fsm.Vertex.evaluate(message, instance)

+Evaluates a message to determine if a state transition can be made.
+Vertices will evauate the guard conditions of their outbound transition; if a single guard evaluates true, the transition will be traversed.

+**Parameters**

+**message**: `any`, The message that will be evaluated.

+**instance**: `IActiveStateConfiguration`, The state machine instance.

+**Returns**: `boolean`, True if the message triggered a state transition.

 ### fsm.Vertex.accept(visitor, arg)